mppuerta/ih_datamadpt0420_project_m2/README.md

 ### :wrench: **Configuration**
 Database used can be found in the following link: https://www.kaggle.com/shivam2503/diamonds

-Libraries needed:
+Libraries needed: Numpy, Pandas, Matplotlib and Seaborn
-	- Numpy
-	- Pandas
-	- Matplotlib
-	- Seaborn

 ### :see_no_evil: **Usage**
 Tableau Dashboard Link: